-Unfortunately, Kommuninvest will also pay SEK 326 million in risk tax in 2023.
-The Swedish government has yet to heed the Riksdag's (Swedish parliament) call for an exemption.
+Unfortunately, Kommuninvest will also have to pay the risk tax in 2023, and at the increased level of SEK 326 million. the central government has yet to heed the Riksdag's appeal, in an announcement from December 2021, to provide an exemption for local government collaboration through Kommuninvest.
 Although the government has ensured that the local government sector is compensated for the risk tax, it is nonetheless a heavy burden for Kommuninvest as an organisation.
 We now expect the government to ensure that the exemption is in place for 2024.